 Click here for a Trails and Rails Guide application!

 Potential Trails and Rails volunteers attend an initial day-long classroom training at the start of their first season, then continue their education by observing and assisting seasoned guides in peer-to-peer learning on the train.
 Written materials, historical articles, and related websites round out each guide’s training and continuing education.

-Guides are expected to volunteer a minimum of two days per month, with trips beginning in both San Jose and Santa Barbara.
-Santa Barbara-based guides travel between Santa Barbara and San Luis Obispo (returning the same day) or between Santa Barbara and San Jose (a two-day commitment).
+Guides are expected to volunteer a minimum of two days per month, with trips based in both San Jose and Santa Barbara.
+Santa Barbara-based guides travel between Santa Barbara and San Luis Obispo, returning to Santa Barbara the same day.
 San Jose-based guides travel between San Jose and San Luis Obispo, returning to San Jose the same day.

 San Jose – Saturday, March 3, 2018